 Our Graduates Succeed

 Our students are award winners at the international and university-, state- and nation-wide levels.
 We give our graduates cutting-edge nutrition education and research experience so they shine as leaders in their careers.

-- Cutting-edge device allows FACS researchers an up-close look at bone health one month ago
+- Cutting-edge device allows FACS researchers an up-close look at bone health 5 months ago

 - Kindler earns Georgia Clinical & Translational Sciences Alliance KL2 award 9 months ago

 - UGA SNAP-Ed team recognized as part of 30-year celebration about 10 months ago

 - Noble earns Young Investigator Award from American Society for Nutrition 11 months ago